 The judge responded there was a sufficient statement of fact made by plaintiff that was, on its face, plausible.
 That was the only requirement plaintiff had to meet in order to survive summary judgment.

-Burden of proof will inevitably be greater in the courtroom.
+The burden of proof will inevitably be greater in the courtroom.

 The judge has already indicated she will likely dismiss the spoliation claims (which pertain to alleged defense misconduct with regard to destroying or losing key pieces of evidence).